 Railway Lane and Brisbane St road closures

 Stirloch Construction has commenced the demolition and construction of a new building opposite the Motor Registry in Railway Lane (the old Ellis building).
-Barricading and new pedestrian access are expected to be finalised by Monday, July 9 with construction traffic on the site from next week.
+Barricading with new pedestrian access finalised with construction traffic now on the site.

 Residents should note that parking arrangements adjacent to the Motor Registry in Railway Lane have been changed from hourly (1P) parking to "No Stopping" meaning that no stopping or parking is permitted in this vicinity.
 Pedestrians however will still have access at this juncture and the Bus Zone in Railway Lane will remain in operation.

 Site Manager for Stirloch Construction, Shannon Kearns, has assured Council that every effort will be made to minimise disruption to this key business area.
 For more information, contact: Shannon Kearns ShannonK@stirloch.com.au